-(1) Money market instruments consist of term deposits, Treasury bills and strip bonds with an original maturity of less than a year.
-As at December 31, 2015, all money market instruments had an original maturity of less than 12 months (less than 12 months as at December 31, 2014).
+(1) Money market instruments consist of term deposits, treasury bills and strip bonds with an original maturity of less than a year.

-(2) Foreign exchange contracts to sell US\$62.7 million have three-month maturities (US\$70.5 million as at December 31, 2014).
+(2) Foreign exchange contracts to sell US\$81.3 million have three-month maturities (US\$62.7 million as at December 31, 2015).